 How to fix a loose toilet seat

-Before you get to work, ensure you wear gloves.
-Even a spotless-looking toilet is likely to have some dirt or germs somewhere.
-Besides, most toilet cleaning products contain large amounts of bleach and strong chemicals.
+Before you start, wear gloves.
+Even a spotless-looking toilet will have some dirt or germs somewhere.
+Additionally, many toilet cleaning products contain high concentrations of bleach and strong chemicals.
 These may irritate or even damage your skin, so the gloves are an extra precaution.
+Ready with gloves?
+Let’s get to the toilet seat!

 Now, most toilet seats are attached to the toilet with two long toilet seat screws that go through the porcelain.
 In many older models, these are typically mounted from the bottom rather than the top.
 You can easily check if you’re dealing with that type by looking at the underside of your toilet at the back.

-Do you see any protruding screws?
-If yes, test to see if they’re loose.
-If so, centre the toilet seat and tighten the nut from below with a ratchet wrench or pair of pliers—you don’t need a specific toilet seat tightening tool.
+Test to see if they’re loose.
+If so, centre the toilet seat and tighten the nut from below with a ratchet wrench or pair of pliers.
+You don’t need a specific toilet seat tightening tool.

 Be extra careful when working with plastic screws.
-These are liable to snap if you apply too much pressure.
+These are liable to snap when too much pressure is applied.
 This shouldn’t be an issue when working with steel screws.

 At this point, test the toilet seat.
 If it’s still a little loose, tighten the seat bolts from the top.
 Start by finding the screws on the top.
 In these models, they’re typically found just behind the seat and covered with plastic flaps.
 Use a slotted screwdriver to lift the caps and then tighten the screws as necessary.

-Pro tip: Don’t overtighten steel screws, as you might crack the toilet bowl.
+Tip: Don’t overtighten steel screws, as you may crack the toilet bowl.

 If none of this has worked and your toilet seat is still wobbly, you’ll probably have to replace the bolts.
 In that case, it’s a good idea to buy a toilet seat fixing kit, which comes complete with everything you need to get the job done, including rubber washers you can fit underneath the bowl.